uflowie/HotReloadBenchmark/clients/page-plan.md

 - Home (`/`): Simple hello world page

 *This plan is now synchronized with the actual implementation as of April 29, 2025.*

+## Layout Requirement
+- The app should include a navigation menu (NavMenu) at the top, allowing users to navigate to all pages listed in this plan.
+This menu should be part of the main layout and visible on all pages.